 Every semester that a student is enrolled as a music major, he/she must be enrolled in an applied music lesson and ensemble in the major instrument or voice.
 Because of music prerequisites, applied lessons and recital requirements, a transfer student may expect to need additional semesters of study.
 At the end of each semester, all music majors play/sing a jury examination in front of the music faculty.
-It provides helpful experience and assures reasonable progress towards degree.
+It provides helpful experience and assures reasonable progress towards a degree.
+Every semester a student is enrolled in applied lessons, they must be enrolled in an ensemble and MUS 099 Recital Attendance.